polkadot-tooling-collective/constitution/README.md

 Generally, all tools that are used by The Fellowship to craft, test, and validate updates fall into this category.
 But only the tools that are predominantly developed for this cause shall be maintained by PoToC.

-The consistence of this scope is mostly circumstantial - through the fact that the Fellowship may use any tools they see fit.
+The consistence of this category is mostly circumstantial - through the fact that the Fellowship may use any tools they see fit.
 Nonetheless, for now it seems like a reasonable approach, since The Fellowship should not have to creep its mission into tooling maintenance.
 In the future, there may be sub-collectives attached to The Fellowship that assume this work.

 #### Fellowship Support Tiers